oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

 resubmit_job_id       INT UNSIGNED            if a job is resubmitted then the new
                                               one store the previous
+project               VARCHAR(255)            arbitrary name given by the user or an
+                                              admission rule
+suspended             ENUM("YES","NO")        specify if the job was suspended
+                                              (oarhold_)
 ===================== ======================  =======================================

 :Primary key: job_id